It goes without saying that your new equipment will need some TLC from time to time, but what exactly do you need to do ?

 - Purchase a case.

-Whilst this may seem obvious, protecting the bat from getting bashed about in your sports bag or in the car between matches is a must, so that we suggest you really should purchase one if nothing else.
+Whilst this may seem obvious, protecting the bat from getting bashed about in your sports bag or in the car between matches is a must, so we suggest you really should purchase one if nothing else.

 - Regular cleaning.